Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 > [Info] Depending on the imported data, the screen displayed varies.

-- *Bookings*
+- *Postings*
-The import file contains bookings to be imported.
-Otherwise, the message "No bookings in the import file" is displayed.
+The import file contains postings to be imported.
+Otherwise, the message "No postings in the import file" is displayed.

-  - *Take over bookings?*
+  - *Take over postings?*
-  Select **No** if you do not want the system to take over the bookings in the import file.
+  Select **No** if you do not want the system to take over the postings in the import file.
 The default setting is **Yes**.

   - *Overwrite existing ones?*
-  Select **No** if you do not want the system to overwrite the existing bookings.
+  Select **No** if you do not want the system to overwrite the existing postings.
 The default setting is **Yes**.

 - *Impersonal accounts*